Who is at Fault if a Car Hit Me While I Was Turning Left in Milwaukee, Wisconsin?

 Oncoming Traffic Has the Right of Way

-Drivers turning left must always yield the right of way to oncoming traffic.
+Drivers turning left must yield the right of way to oncoming traffic.
 This is true whether you plan to turn onto another roadway, alley or driveway or just need to make a U-turn.
 Oncoming traffic has the right of way and is therefore not required to slow down or stop for a left-turning driver.

 Is the Driver Turning Left Always Liable for Causing a Crash?

-The driver turning left is almost always liable for causing a left-turn crash.
+The driver turning left is almost always liable for causing a Milwaukee left-turn crash.
 This is because the left-turning driver has a legal duty to make sure oncoming traffic is clear before proceeding.
 However, there are exceptions when the other driver could be at least partially at fault for causing a crash with a left-turning vehicle.

 Some examples of when a left-turning motorist may not be liable for causing a crash include when: